 Here are our tips on what you can do to find calm amongst the craziness.

 It’s proven that regular exercise is good for our mental health.
 The release of endorphins, produced by the central nervous system, give our body an overall feeling of wellbeing by reducing pain and increasing happiness.
-If your local gym is still open, you will also find that the socialising you receive at the gym will boost your mental health.
+If your local gym is running online classes you should try to participate, you will also find that the online socialising you get from the class, and having a scheduled time to exercise will boost your mental health.

 Stop Watching TV

 We know this isn’t easy, especially when we’re all being told to stay indoors, but consuming world news 12 hours a day can be depressing.
-By all means, stay up to date with what is happening in the world, but choose one news program to watch and then turn it over to Netflix and watch a comedy.
+By all means, stay up to date with what is happening in the world, but choose one news program to watch, one Netflix show then find something else to do.
+It could be reading a book, taking a walk or chatting to a friend.
 Don’t be absorbed in watching ‘worst case scenarios’ over and over again.

 Socialise – as best you can